-- 1. 2L journal members shall register for two (2) academic credits with the University of Wisconsin Law School for each semester of participation.
+- 2L Journal members shall register for two (2) academic credits with the University of Wisconsin Law School for each semester of participation.
 3L journal members shall register for one (1) academic credit with the University of Wisconsin Law School.
-Members who are publishing their work or assuming leadership roles requiring additional time commitment, such as Senior Board Members or Associate Editors, may register for up to three (3) credits.
-Members wishing to register for a different credit allocation must first seek approval from the Editor-in-Chief, reviewable by the faculty advisor, to do so. - 2.
-As stated in the law school rules, 60 hours of journal work equal one journal credit. - 3.
-Subject to a decision by the Faculty Advisor and the Academic Dean of the Law School taking all mitigating circumstances, if any, into consideration, a Journal member shall not receive academic credits for semesters in which they are not in good standing (as defined in Article I(D)(1))
+Members who are publishing their work or assuming leadership roles requiring additional time commitment, such as Senior Editorial Board Members, excluding the Diversity Editor, or Associate Editors, may register for up to three (3) credits.
+Members wishing to register for a different credit allocation must first seek approval from the Editor-in-Chief, reviewable by the Faculty Advisor, to do so. - 2.
+As stated in the law school rules, 60 hours of Journal work equal one journal credit. - 3.
+Subject to a decision by the Faculty Advisor and the Academic Dean of the Law School taking all mitigating circumstances, if any, into consideration, a Journal member shall not receive academic credits for semesters in which they are not in good standing (as defined in Article III(E)(1))